City Park Concept Plan

 To find out more about the public engagement for the project click here.

 The views expressed will be compiled and analyzed including the financial and technical considerations.
-A report will be presented to City Council in the next few months to provide direction to staff on next steps.
+A report will be presented to City Council Monday, January 20.

 Urban Design Planner